Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Theoretical Analysis

-In this section, we study the local Rademacher complexity bound for linear hypotheses $h(\xx) = \WW^T\xx,$ using the singular values decomposition (SVD) of the weight matrix $\WW.$ The result (Theorem \ref{thm.estimate-lrc-linear}) shows that local Rademacher complexity can be bounded by the tail sum of the singular values of $\WW.$ Combining Theorem \ref{thm.general-lrc-bound} and Theorem \ref{thm.estimate-lrc-linear}, we obtain a tighter generalization error bound (Corollary \ref{cor.lrc-bound-linear}). \begin{theorem} Let the SVD decomposition be $\WW={\boldsymbol U}{\boldsymbol \Sigma}{\boldsymbol V}^T.$ ${\boldsymbol U}$ and ${\boldsymbol V}$ are unitary matrices, and ${\boldsymbol \Sigma}$ is diagonal with singular values $\{\tilde{\lambda}_j\}$ in descending order.
-Assume that the loss function satisfies Assumption \ref{ass.lipschitz}.
-Let $\mathbb{E} ~ [\xx^T\xx] \leq 1$ and the trace norm $\|\WW\|_* \leq 1$.
-The local Rademacher complexity $\mathcal{R}(\mathcal{H}_r)$ for linear hypotheses is upper bounded by
+In this section, we study the local Rademacher complexity bound for $h(\xx) = \WW^T\phi(\xx),$ using the singular values decomposition (SVD) of the weight matrix $\WW.$ The result (Theorem \ref{thm.estimate-lrc-linear}) shows that local Rademacher complexity can be bounded by the tail sum of the singular values of $\WW.$ Combining Theorem \ref{thm.general-lrc-bound} and Theorem \ref{thm.estimate-lrc-linear}, we obtain a tighter generalization error bound (Corollary \ref{cor.lrc-bound-linear}). \begin{theorem}[Local Rademacher complexity for linear estimators] Let the SVD decomposition be $\WW={\boldsymbol U}{\boldsymbol \Sigma}{\boldsymbol V}^T.$ ${\boldsymbol U}$ and ${\boldsymbol V}$ are unitary matrices, and ${\boldsymbol \Sigma}$ is diagonal with singular values $\{\tilde{\lambda}_j\}$ in descending order.
+Under Assumption \ref{ass.lipschitz}, assuming $\mathbb{E} ~ [\xx^T\xx] \leq 1$ and $\|\WW\|_* \leq 1$, the local Rademacher complexity $\mathcal{R}(\mathcal{H}_r)$ for linear hypotheses is upper bounded by

 \end{theorem}